-St Martin de Belleville resort information - a general overview
+St Martin de Belleville resort guide - a general overview

 St Martin is a totally traditional Savoyard village with an old church, small square, pleasant buildings and very easy links into the entire Trois Vallees ski domain.
 Accommodation ranges from comfortable hotels to luxury chalets in St Martin de Belleville.
 The resort is known for its traditional restaurants (4 of which are listed in the Michelin guide) which serve local Savoyarde dishes with a smile.
 One of these is the famous La Bouitte Restaurant (3 Michelin stars!) which is located in the neighbouring hamlet - perfect for the chalet staff night off!
 The village nightlife is not rocking of course but there are enough bars to satisfy.